neosmart/securestore-rs/ssclient/README.md

 Value: 715a868e-3c83-11ea-99bd-af944d8d3940
 ```

 If a secret by the same name already exists, it will be overwritten without confirmation.
+Luckily, you
+are following the SecureStore best recommendations and are storing and versioning your secrets file
+side-by-side with your code under VCS, so you can easily undo from such an error just by using
+`git checkout` or whatever equivalent your VCS exposes!

 ### Retrieving and decrypting a single secret